LukeMathWalker/pavex/docs/getting_started/quickstart.md

 To inject `UserAgent` into our `greet` handler, you need to define a constructor for it.
 Constructors, just like request handlers, can take advantage of dependency injection: they can request input parameters that will be injected by the framework at runtime.
-Since you need to look at headers, ask for `RequestHead` as input parameter: the incoming request data, minus the body.
+Since you need to look at headers, ask for [`RequestHead`][RequestHead] as input parameter: the incoming request data, minus the body.

 ```rust title="demo/src/user_agent.rs" hl_lines="10 11 12 13 14 15 16 17 18 19"